16 Different Types of Evergreen Trees (With Pictures)

 4. Juniper Trees

 Juniper trees are a diverse species that can exist as a bush or as a tree.
 The female juniper has fruit-like seeds that almost resemble blueberries, and many varieties have two kinds of leaves that change as the plant ages.
-You can find juniper trees in a wide variety of environments, including rocky gravel and planted soil.
+You can find juniper trees in various environments, including rocky gravel and planted soil.

 5. Holly Trees

 People usually think of holly trees around the Christmas holiday due to their attractive appearance that fits in with the season.
-However, these trees are widespread throughout many temperate and subtropical regions of the world.
-These trees are small and slow-growing, usually reaching no more than 80 feet tall.
+However, the trees are widespread throughout many temperate and subtropical regions worldwide.
+The trees are small and slow-growing, usually reaching no more than 80 feet tall.

 6. Thuja Trees

-Thuja trees are a small group of tall, thin trees that typically grow between 10 and 200 feet tall.
+Thuja trees are small, thin trees that typically grow between 10 and 200 feet tall.
 The thuja is a popular tree for property division, and it’s also ornamental.
 Two species are native to the United States, and you can find them as far north as Alaska.
 They have a reddish-brown bark and a lightweight wood that’s easy to split yet resists decay.

 7. Cryptomeria Trees